 Immigration lawyers are covering a wide range of cases, from green cards and work visas to deportation proceedings.
-Some of these cases are a mere formality, but some of those cases can be very demanding.
+Some of these cases are a mere formality, but some cases can be very demanding.
 Referrals or references of former clients found in the office or website could be a very good sign when deciding on your legal representative.
-A good immigration lawyer will refer to previous cases similar to yours and outcomes achieved for its clients.
+A good immigration lawyer will refer to previous cases similar to yours and outcomes achieved for their clients.

 Since immigration law is an exceptionally specialized field, a reputable and trustworthy immigration lawyer standing on your side could be a very helpful ally.
 One of the questions you should definitely ask your lawyer, or you could research before an initial meeting, is whether your representative is a member of The American Immigration Lawyers Association (AILA).
 Membership of AILA is actually indicating that your lawyer is up to date with all regulations and updates, and with best practices as well.
 Although AILA could be a perfect place to find recommendations for the right lawyer in your local area, this membership does not guarantee the lawyer’s experience or record of success.
-Another source you can consult before you make the final decision on your legal representative is Avvo, the website that collects client testimonials and highlights important information such as bar violations.
+Another source you can consult before you make the final decision on your legal representative is Avvo, a website that collects client testimonials and highlights important information such as bar violations.

 After you present your case to an immigration lawyer it is almost expected to ask for an opinion about your case.
 An experienced and reputable immigration lawyer will give you an honest and realistic idea of your prospects, final outcome, and chances for success.